zxdb/ZXDB/README.md

 * [JSW Central](https://jswcentral.org/) - Each Jet Set Willy mod in ZXDB links to the corresponding webpage at **Daniel Gromann**'s site.

-* [Wikipedia](https://en.wikipedia.org/) - Each ZXDB title, person or company links to the corresponding webpage at Wikipedia
+* [Wikipedia](https://en.wikipedia.org/) - Each ZXDB title, person or company links to the corresponding webpage at Wikipedia.

 * [MobyGames](http://www.mobygames.com/) - Each ZXDB title links to the corresponding webpage at MobyGames.